razetime/ngn-k-tutorial/pt4.md

 Scans are useful all by themselves, but they are also *very* useful for debugging fold functions and finding out what's going wrong midway.

 Scans are also one of the main ways that K lets you access intermediate values from loops, making it widely useful. `\` and `/` are two of the most important, multipurpose symbols in K.

+As a rule of thumb, all the overloads of `function/ value` will provide a *single* final value, and  in the same way, overloads of `function\value` will provide the intermediate results of that same operation.

 ## Vocabulary from this lesson
 - Adverb: A syntactic form which acts like a higher order function on both nouns and verbs.